Articles of Incorporation and Rules

 2. In the event of a cancellation under the preceding paragraph, the preparations, voting, etc. for a written ballot that have already been carried out shall be deemed not to have been carried out except for the part that concerns that person

-(Reporting to the General Meeting and Announcement)
+(Reporting to the General Assembly and Public Notice)

 (Appointment)

-(Measures to be taken when a representative becomes an officer)
+(Measures when a representative assumes office)

 (Objections)